Kerala's COVID-19 tally crosses 20,000 mark; Toll climbs to 67 | Headlines

 Kerala's COVID-19 tally crosses 20,000 mark; Toll climbs to 67

-Kerala reported its highest single day spike of 1,167 COVID-19 cases so far of 1167, taking the infection tally to 20,894 while the death toll climbed to 67 with four more fatalities on Tuesday.
-Thirtythree health workers were among the infected and the active cases stood at 10,091 while 679 people were discharged on Tuesday, Chief Minister Pinarayi Vijayan said.
+Kerala reported its highest single day spike of 1,167 COVID-19 cases, taking the infection tally to 20,894 while the death toll climbed to 67 with four more fatalities on Tuesday.
+Thirty-three health workers were among the infected and the active cases stood at 10,091 while 679 people were discharged on Tuesday, Chief Minister Pinarayi Vijayan said.

 At the Kinfra Park in Menamkulam here around 300 people were tested and 88 of them found positive for the virus, he said.
 Dismissing allegations that several COVID-19 deaths were not being reported in the state, he said the state government has been declaring the fatalities as per the guidelines issued by the World Health Organisation.